1983 Uruguayan pro-democracy demonstration: Background

 The civil-military dictatorship in Uruguay had been installed after the coup d'état of 1973.
 The dictatorial regime outlawed political parties and prohibited social and union activism.
 In 1980, a referendum was called to legitimize a series of decrees issued since 1976 that granted a predominant role to the Armed Forces in politics.
 However, the "No" option was the winner with approximately 57% of the vote, which meant the beginning of opening to democracy.
 In 1982, primary elections were held in the political parties that had been legalized: the two traditional parties, the National and the Colorado, and the Civic Union.
 Left-wing groups, such as the Broad Front, remained banned and cannot participate in the elections.
 The National Party obtained 49% of the votes, while the Colorado Party and the Civic Union, 42.3% and 1.2%, respectively.

 In 1983 there began to be greater dialogue between the military junta and the political parties.
 In addition, due to the banning of the CNT, the Inter-Union Plenary of Workers (PIT) was created, which on May 1 organized the first demonstration for International Workers' Day since the coup d'état.
 That year, a series of talks were held at the Parque Hotel between the military authorities and the politicians elected the previous year, but in the end they did not reach an agreement, since at the beginning of July the representatives of the political parties withdrew due to the "insurmountable discrepancies" and the still existing repression.

 Due to the suspension of the talks in Parque Hotel, in August the National, Colorado and Civic Union parties formed an alliance called "Intersectorial", which aimed to organize demonstrations to demand a democratic transition.
 Sectors of the Broad Front that were still outlawed joined in, as well as social movements.

 Proclamation

-Citizens: we have not appeared here today in our capacity as militants of a certain political community, authorized or excluded, which we do not deny and which we display with legitimate pride, each one according to his honest convictions.
+Citizens: we have not appeared here today in our capacity as supporters of a certain political community, authorized or excluded, which we do not deny and which we display with legitimate pride, each one according to his honest convictions.
 We have come in our common capacity as Uruguayans and patriots, heirs of a legacy of freedom, peace, justice, respect and tolerance for all ideas, devotion to legality and repudiation of all expressions of force and the violence. ...